 Good for rock gardening

 I cannot emphasise how valuable a nut tool is on new or adventure routes (even trade routes) for gardening cracks, both digging our direct and grass, as well as levering out flakes, stones and grit.
-Many routes, both new and ones less traveled, can have bomber placements right were you need them, but have become grown over, and just need digging out.
-Cracks can also become full of stones, or have a perfect possible placement by just levering out some flake or rock - which can turn a run out pitch into something far safer with just a minute of prising and digging out the placement.
+Many routes, both new and ones less travelled, can have bomber placements right where you need them, but have become grown over, and just need digging out.
+Cracks can also become full of stones, or have a perfect possible placement by just levering out some flake or rock - which can turn a runout pitch into something far safer with just a minute of prising and digging out the placement.
 Now I know there is a fine line between cleaning and damaging (even chipping) a route, and I look at this as ‘progressive cleaning’ where a solid nut or cam placement is created by the removal of shattered rock or soil.

 Nut Tool Safety

-First off you try and always clip the tool at the back quadrant of your harness, say the last piece on your second gear loop (not your rear gear loop, as discussed here).
-The reason for this is that with the modern style of nut tool, where the karabiner is built in, if you have it on the front there is the slight chance that if you lift up your legs (common in a fall), the tool may go into your thigh (ouch!).
+First off, you try and always clip the tool at the back quadrant of your harness, say the last piece on your second gear loop (not your rear gear loop, as discussed here).
+The reason for this is that with the modern style of nut tool, where the karabiner is built-in if you have it on the front there is a slight chance that if you lift up your legs (common in a fall), the tool may go into your thigh (ouch!).
 In the past nut tools were clipped onto the harness with a krab, so had a sort of hinge, but modern ones don’t, so it’s worth taking this into account.
 Also always having your nut tool in one place makes sense for many reasons.

 If you find yourself on a rock route that has verglas on it, or a top out of steep grass, or even on an ice slope, then the only piece of gear that’s going to offer some form of security is your nut tool!